jenkins-x/jenkins-x-platform/README.md

-# Jenkins-X Helm Charts
+# Jenkins X Helm Charts

-Integrated cloud platform for any Kubernetes cluster with CI / CD at the heart of it.
+[Jenkins X](https://jenkins-x.github.io/jenkins-x-website/) is an integrated CI / CD platform for any Kubernetes cluster or cloud.
 Simple installation of best of bread open source software for developing and running applications in the cloud.

 What's in the box?